 It is obvious from the equation for un-normalized pd that we now have:

 This new probability density is a radially isotropic (circular-cross-section) Gaussian surface on the normalized x'-y' plane.
 We exploit a well-known conversion to polar coordinates r&θ, where

 Integrating over θ from 0 to 2π produces a probability density pd ' that is a function only of normalized r:

 This is a much easier expression to deal with than the usual Cartesian pd.

 For probability P, we integrate from any point's r to ∞, to find the volume (under the pd ' function) exterior to the (circular) locus of points with the same r (and thus pd '); this produces:

-which is far simpler than the error function which is unavoidably involved in parallel integration for the familiar case of 1 unknown (or indeed any odd number of unknowns).
+much simpler than the error function, which is unavoidably involved in parallel integration for the familiar case of 1 unknown (or indeed any odd number of unknowns).

 For Diller's ε = 23°2/3 & A = 0, where r = 0.889, the same formula gives

 Returning to general analysis: using (with our definition of D) the fact that

 — the very same compact shortcut earlier proposed here.